 - Phosphatidylserine – This is a chemical (also called a phospholipid) responsible for many functions in the human body, especially in the brain.
 It stops the hyperactive production of cortisol in the body.

 - Relora – Relora is a combination of Magnolia officinalis and Phellodendron amurense.
 This can help to relieve stress, kick start parasympathetic response, and reduce stress-related eating.

-- 5-HTP – This is a dietary supplements that helps to raise serotonin levels in the brain.
-Serotonin play a role in the modulation of sleep/wake cycle.
+- 5-HTP – This is a dietary supplement that helps to raise serotonin levels in the brain.
+Serotonin plays a role in the modulation of the sleep/wake cycle.

 - Magnesium – Long-distance rides and sweating often deplete magnesium levels.
 Take 100–400 mg, 30–60 min before bed.
 You can also try magnesium-based Epsom salt baths before bed.

-- Avoid low-carb diets – Low carbohydrtaes and calorie deficit often leads to high cortisol levels.
-Changes in cortisol rhythms leads to epinephrine release and sleep disturbance.
+- Avoid low-carb diets – Low carbohydrates and calorie deficit often lead to high cortisol levels.
+Changes in cortisol rhythms lead to epinephrine release and sleep disturbance.